Band gets back together, raises funds for community fundraiser Tammy Lenox

 “If Mark plays with the band, we knew we needed to have the bake sale and auctions, and dinner,” his wife, Gail Gjerde said.
 Hamrick, Teresa Wester, Conrae Huinker, and Angie Schilling all helped spearhead the rest in less than a month.

-“When they used to have the band together, Tammy was such a good friend of the band,” Hamrick said.
-“She went to a lot of their concerts and kept in touch with them.
-They all wanted to get the band together and play for her.
-It all happened so quickly.
-We are so very thankful for all the donations received in such a short period of time.”

 The band reunion was touted Amber Wave and Friends, because there were so many friends supporting Tammy and some filling in with the band.
-One such friend was Nick Lemon of Britt, who is a stepson of the Gjerdes.
-He played guitar during part of the show and was busy setting up microphones and equipment before the concert.
+Containing their lead singer, drummer, and multiple guitar players, one addition to the band was Nick Lemon of Britt, who is a stepson of Gjerde.
+He played guitar during part of the show and set up beforehand.
+Hiscocks adjusted the sound equipment

 All benefit proceeds will go toward Lenox’s medical and related travel costs as well as extra staffing costs at the restaurant.
 Matt Townsend is running the bar side of the business and Lenox’s son, Dillon, is helping with restaurant cooking.
 Hamrick said many guests were very generous with their free-will donations for the meal.